HydroModPy/HydroModPy/docs/source/theory/streams_and_seepage/downslope-distance-calibration.rst

 29, and the two best ratios belong to the two variants whose model top had been altered.
 Do not read :math:`r_{optim}` as a quality indicator of the model.

+**The validity ratio also moves with the grid, and it flatters the coarser one.** Between the two runs of the section above, :math:`r_{optim}` went from 4.58 to 2.21 with nothing about the model improved: the coarser grid carries larger cells, :math:`L_{ref}` is the square root of the median cell area, and the denominator grew.
+Same catchment, same mapped network, indicator halved.
+Refining a mesh therefore degrades the indicator at constant agreement, which is what ``observed_position_accuracy`` is for: declaring the positional accuracy of the mapped network floors :math:`L_{ref}` at a length the model resolution cannot shrink.
+Two :math:`r_{optim}` values measured on different meshes are not comparable unless that floor is declared and identical.

 **Publish** :math:`T/R`, **not** :math:`K`.
 The conductivity inherits the recharge series entirely: changing reanalysis moves it by +3, +25 and -28 per cent on three catchments.
 On a five-layer model, :math:`T/R` is stable to 1.21 where the mean distance no longer separates anything.
-The ratio is not computed for you: the calibration returns the conductivity raw in ``best_parameters`` and emits neither the ratio nor the recharge that divides it, so forming :math:`T/R` and naming that recharge series beside it is the author's work.
+The ratio is not computed for you: the calibration returns the conductivity raw in ``best_parameters`` and emits the recharge that divides it as ``R_mean_m_s`` per trial, read back from the built model rather than from the TOML, so forming :math:`T/R` and naming that recharge series beside it is the author's work.

 **The positional uncertainty of the mapped network is oriented.** Displacing it by one cell moves the ratio by a factor 3.7 to 8.9 depending on the catchment,